DLAMP Library

 - Digital Access: Digital material is available through MPL - Just register and sign-in using your MPL Library card for instant access to:

-- Ebooks and audiobooks in English and Spanish Northern California Digital Library and Cloud Library (websites are available in English or Spanish - click on the language icon at the top of the homepage).
+- Ebooks and audiobooks in English and Spanish through Northern California Digital Library and Cloud Library (websites are available in English or Spanish - click on the language icon at the top of the homepage).
 The Palace Project has downloadable ebooks and audiobooks in English and Spanish.
-The Palace Project are apps for Apple and Android that can be used by downloading the Palace Project app for use on mobile devices.
+The Palace Project is an app for Apple or Android that can be used by downloading the Palace Project app for use on mobile devices - Below the The Palace Project icon, click on App store or Google play.

 - Digital Access: Multiple digital resources are available through CPL, including those listed below - Just register and sign-in using your CPL Library card: